Two Days of Goin’ Granada

 It took us four hours to tour the entire complex.
 First up was the majestic Nasrid Palaces, sometimes called the “Alhambra proper”.
 It used to be the palace of the Moors, and showed off their once-opulent lifestyles.
 Right next to it is the Alcazaba of Málaga, which is a citadel that originally protects the surrounding areas.
 The views here are just perfect!
 Of course, there’s also the Palacio de Generalife, gardens that bloomed from the time of the Emir who first erected Alhambra’s glory.
 We also toured around the more modern (in comparison) palaces constructed by King Charles.
 Of course, no tour in this grand complex is complete without passing through the Museum of Alhambra.

 It was a long tour, but it was definitely worth it.
-We had just ample time to rest before we joined up with fellow tourists on the night tour at 5PM (insert Play Granada link here).
+We had just ample time to rest before we joined up with fellow tourists on the night tour at 5PM (Read about Play Granada here)

 From that time, up to the tour wrapped up at around 9, was a test of physical abilities amply rewarded by a remarkable vista.
 Truth be told, we wouldn’t have discovered that side of Granada had we not joined the tour.
 Our guide led us mercilessly up steep hills and into narrow tunnels, walking around the Albayzín district and lumbering up towards the caves of Sacromonte.
 We were also led up to the Mirador de San Cristóbal, with a commanding view of the Alhambra’s floodlights.